Women owned/operated

 QUALIFICATIONS

 We are looking for a hard-working, self-motivated person who is able to communicate in a timely, and direct manner.
-Most important is someone who is curious, thinks deeply, asks questions, problem solves, and helps the farmer improve by giving feedback.
+Most important is someone who is curious, thinks deeply, asks questions, problem solves, and helps the farm improve by giving feedback and utilizing their human creativity.
 An Apprentice must be able to work quickly and deftly with their hands.

 We are happy to host Apprentices with no gardening or ag experience.
 We are looking for an Apprentice who is interested in plants and has some demonstrable experience doing physical labor.